NLP for Mixing Up Words in Speech

 Filed Under (NLP coaching learning difficulties) on 01-04-2016

-Mixing up words when speaking is many people’s problem.
-They look for medical names for it on the net, yet find none, because it boils down to a simple phenomenon described in this article.
+Mixing up words when speaking is many people’s problem and NLP can solve it.
+People look for medical names for mixing words up on the net, yet find none, because it boils down to a simple phenomenon described in this article.
 How can NLP help?

 The problem:

-I’ve always talked really fast and stuttered when I spoke because I get really excited when I’m telling a story or trying to get my point across.
-Being from the south, home remedies and explanations sometimes take over and my grandma calls it Mix Up Mash Up and says it’s a sign of being smart.
-So I’ve never paid it any attention until I got in a serious relationship.
-I don’t know if it got worse or if a new person wasn’t used to it.
+I’ve always talked really fast and stuttered when I speak because I get really excited when I’m telling a story or trying to get a point across.
+Home remedies and explanations sometimes take over and my grandma calls it Mix Up Mash Up and says that it’s a sign of being smart.
+So I’ve never paid it attention until I got into a serious relationship.
+I don’t know whether it got worse or whether my new partner wasn’t used to it.
 Nonetheless, she started pointing it out every time it happened.

-My advice is this: you’re simply not connecting your speech to your brain.
+My advice is this: you simply don’t connect your speech to your brain.
 You’re on chronic autopilot.
-So chronic that the electric impulse [metaphorically as much as literally] between your speech and your brain REALIZING what you’re saying is not occurring due to the automation of the autopilot!
+So chronic that the electric impulse [metaphorically as much as literally] between your speech and your brain REALIZING what you say does not happen due to the automation of the autopilot!
 Just stop, reread, and think about what you read in this paragraph.
-You’ll see that it’ll make sense.
+You’ll see that it will make sense.

-It’s interesting how the human race has been spellbound by the power of the medical profession!
-Look at how its spell worked on you: what did you do first?
+The human race has been spellbound by the power of the medical profession.
+Look at how its spell worked on you!
+What did you do first?
 You searched for the medical name of your issue!
 Yes, you were curious, not caught up in the labels, but if you weren’t caught up in the labels, why would you be curious?
 That’s how the Western society is caught up in labels!
-I wonder how much energy you spent on not finding your issue’s medical name that you could have spent on thinking about how to correct the issue.
-This is an observation.
+I wonder how much energy you spent on not finding the medical name of your issue.
+You could have spent the energy on thinking about how to correct the issue.

 The electric impulse of realization

-Now back to the electric impulse between what you’re doing and your brain realizing your actions.
+Now back to the electric impulse between what you do and your brain realizing what you do.
 I’ll give you an example that may make you and other readers cringe, but beautifully illustrates my point.
 Have you ever visited the restroom at night?
-If yes, have you ever had a split second moment while doing your business when you hesitated whether you really were in the restroom and not in a dream?
+If yes, have you ever had a split second moment while eliminating when you hesitated whether you really were in the restroom and not in a dream?

 By this time you’ll be wide awake!
-THAT split second is due exactly to lack of the electric impulse between your action and the brain realizing the action!
-That impulse is also the element that people with dementia are missing.
+THAT split second is due exactly to lack of the electric impulse between the action and the brain realizing the action!
+That impulse is also the missing element for people with dementia.
 It’s again simply autopilot – who thinks about going to the restroom at night three quarters asleep when nature calls?
 One has to act, right?
-We act on reflex without realization.
-But it’s the lack of realization that causes autopilots and brainwash to a certain extent, no matter how harsh or offensive that may sound.
+We act on reflex without realising.
+But it’s the not realising that causes autopilots and brainwash to a certain extent, no matter how harsh or offensive that may sound.

-Start practicing realizing what you’re saying when you speak.
-Ground yourself and practice.
+Start practicing realizing what you say when you speak.
+Ground yourself and practise.
 Your brain must register what you say.
-Then you’ll start hearing yourself and the issue of mixing up words will cease.
+Then you’ll start hearing yourself and stop mixing up words.
 I also suggest that you thank your partner for pointing this out to you.
-Take your partner’s feedback as an opportunity to catch yourself and practice the electric impulse of realization again when you catch yourself.
-Your partner’s feedback is a helpful barometer of how well you’re doing!
+Take your partner’s feedback as an opportunity to catch yourself and practise the electric impulse of realization again when you catch yourself.
+Your partner’s feedback is a barometer of how well you’re doing!
 And of course, realizing what you say must only help reduce stuttering, right?

 If the issue described in this article affects you or someone you know, you may be inspired to get more help.
 Let’s talk about it.